Customize Consent Preferences

 More Women’s History Month Books

-Introduction: Celebrating Women’s History Month Last week I posted Part I of this mini-series blog post about Women’s History Month.
+More Women’s History Month Book Collection For Upper Elementary Introduction: Celebrating Women’s History Month Last week I posted Part I of this mini-series blog post about Women’s History Month.
 I talked about ideas to use for Women’s History Month classroom activities for upper elementary students.
-As well as I discussed a couple of books.
-Teachers can do book talks
+As well as I discussed

 Read More »